Leisure centre managers make sure that leisure centres run smoothly at all times.

 - Keeping records of stock and re-ordering if appropriate

 - Writing reports on the progress of the leisure centre

 - Liaising with other senior members of the leisure centre

 - Ensuring that health and safety regulations are met at all times

 Very few individuals become leisure centre managers without holding degrees, usually in relevant subjects.
-These subjects may include sports science, business studies, physiology and leisure management.
+These subjects may include sports agents, business studies, physiology and leisure management.
 Holding a relevant HND may also make you suitable for this role.
 Relevant HND subjects include sport and leisure management, recreation management, sports science, business, and travel and tourism studies.

 It is possible to start working as a leisure centre manager without any qualifications, but the role is becoming increasingly competitive so you may be at a disadvantage if you do not hold one.
 Individuals who succeed without a qualification will usually have worked their way up from a minor position within a leisure centre to a more senior position through hard work and graft.
 You could try starting out as a receptionist, a leisure centre assistant or a personal trainer.